kyverno/kyverno-envoy-plugin/pkg/authz/cel/libs/http/test.md

 [overview]: #overview

 Administrators and operations engineers run alot into the question of how to provide authentication to their HTTP endpoints.
 Using the power of CEL, and the flexibility of the ValidatingPolicy resource, its possible to turn those policies into a spec for authorization into a HTTP endpoint.
-This KDP aims to propose a library that will be intergrated into the envoy plugin, giving it the aformentioned capabilities.
+This KDP aims to propose a library that will be intergrated into the envoy plugin, giving it the aformentioned capabilities

 # Motivation